ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma. Use the menu to see other pages.

 Short-term side effects from radiation therapy may include fatigue, mild skin reactions, vomiting, and loss of appetite.
 Most of these side effects go away soon after treatment is finished.
 Long-term side effects of radiation therapy may include problems with growth, low hormone levels, and problems with learning, especially higher education.

 Learn more about the basics of radiation therapy.

 Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.

+Chemotherapy may be given by an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
 It can also be given by injection into a muscle or directly into the cerebrospinal fluid.
 This is fluid that circulates around the brain and spinal cord.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 Researchers are studying ways to use chemotherapy before, during, or after radiation therapy, as the 2 types of treatment may work better to treat medulloblastoma when combined.